ACEsuit/ACEpotentials.jl/docs/src/gettingstarted/installation.md

 ### Trouble-shooting

-* On some systems `ASE.jl` (a dependency of `IPFitting.jl`) is unable to automatically install python dependencies.
+* On some systems `ASE.jl` and `ACEfit.jl` is unable to automatically install python dependencies.
 We found that installing [Anaconda](https://anaconda.org) and then pointing `PyCall.jl` to the Anaconda installation (cf [PyCall Readme](https://github.com/JuliaPy/PyCall.jl)) resolves this.
 After installing Anaconda, it should then be sufficient to build `ASE.jl` again.
 * If you cannot use Anaconda python, or if the last point failed, then you can try to install the python dependencies manually before trying to build `ASE.jl` again.
 Specifically, it should be sufficient to just install the [ase](https://wiki.fysik.dtu.dk/ase/) package.
 Please follow the installation instructions on their website.